Relatives: Former US Marine killed while fighting in Ukraine

 He had no war zone deployments, Stenger said.
 No other details on the bad conduct conviction were provided.

-The U.S. has not confirmed the reports of Cancel’s death.
-On Friday, the State Department said it was aware of the reports and is “closely monitoring the situation” but could not comment further “due to privacy considerations.”

-“We once again reiterate U.S. citizens should not travel to Ukraine due to the active armed conflict and the singling out of U.S. citizens in Ukraine by Russian government security officials, and that U.S. citizens in Ukraine should depart immediately if it is safe to do so using any commercial or other privately available ground transportation options,” the State Department said.

-Cancel’s widow, Brittany Cancel, told Fox News he leaves behind a young son and that she sees her husband as a hero.
+Cancel’s widow, Brittany Cancel, told Fox News that she sees her husband as a hero.

 “My husband did die in Ukraine,” Brittany Cancel said.
 “He went there wanting to help people, he had always felt that that was his main mission in life.”

-She said her husband volunteered to go to Ukraine but also had aspirations of becoming a police officer or firefighter.
+She said her husband aspired to be a police officer or firefighter.

 “He had dreams and aspirations of being a police officer or joining FDNY,” she told Fox.
 “Naturally when he found out about what was happening in Ukraine, he was eager to volunteer.”